Cushing’s Syndrome

 Your healthcare provider may start by asking you questions about your medical history and doing a physical exam.
 If the cause is a medicine you are taking, no tests are usually needed.
 If your healthcare provider thinks that you have Cushing’s syndrome but you are not taking medicines that can cause it, you may need to have some blood and urine tests.
 These tests measure the amount of cortisol in your body.

-At some point, you may need a computerized tomography (CT) scan or a magnetic resonance imaging (MRI) scan.
+You may need a computerized tomography (CT) scan or a magnetic resonance imaging (MRI) scan.
 These tests take a picture of your insides.
 Looking at these pictures, your healthcare provider will be able to tell whether there are tumors on the pituitary gland or in other parts of your body that may be causing Cushing’s syndrome.

 TREATMENT